ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 5. To have access to our GPIO pins from inside our docker container, we need install wiringPi inside our docker image, and run it as a priveleged container.
 6. We create the docker image and push it into [AWS ECR - Elastic Container Registry](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html)
 7. Whilst creating this docker image we also create the docker-compose.yml file which we will upload to our AWS S3 bucket, named: **"ghelamco-rpi-releases"**.
 8. as the last step we use the "greengrass create-deployment" cli command to alert our RPI of the new job to execute, which is downloading the docker-image, docker-compose.yml file and spin up our container!

-9. In our docker-compose.yml we define how this container should be ran on the device.
+In our docker-compose.yml we define how this container should be ran on the device.
 We run it privileged to access our RPI-GPIO pins via wiringPi, we mount our H2 database and our AWS Credentials, which are located on the filesystem of the RPI.

 This whole pipeline makes sure that whenever we commit to the master branch, that tests are being run, a JAR file gets build, config files get securely fetched, libraries get added, a docker image is being build, we notify the RPI of the new job and execute it.

 Executing the job means, killing the old docker image and running the new one, which is our complete cycle.

 ## Frontend Webapp

 ### Introduction
-To get some data about our Events on our webapp, we needed a way to connect to our H2 database on the RPI.
+To get some data about our Events on our webapp, I needed a way to connect to our H2 database on the RPI.
 Since we didn't want to expose any REST endpoints on our spring app we had to find another way to get the data.

 #### AWS DynamoDb
-To get an exact copy of our H2 database, we made a syncing tool on our RPI-backend which updates a remote DynamoDb.
+To get an exact copy of our H2 database, I made a syncing tool on our RPI-backend which updates a remote DynamoDb.
 [AWS Dynamo](https://aws.amazon.com/dynamodb/) is a key-value, document and NoSQL database, that delivers single-digit millisecond performance at any scale.
 When our RPI scrapes the website of KAA Gent, it looks at all the game events, checks if any data has changed and updates the dynamo table with the most recent info from the website.
 This ensures that our RPI H2 database acts as the single source of thruth and the dynamo table as an exact copy, as long as the RPI remains connected to the internet.

 #### Hosting our webapp
 If we make a webapp, then we need some kind of hosting service.
 In our case we used [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) again for our storage, for a domain name and DNS routing we used [AWS Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) to access our app from: [ghelamco-alert.ordina-jworks.io](https://ghelamco-alert.ordina-jworks.io).
 Meanwhile we also used [AWS Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) to speed up our content delivery to anywhere in the world.
 CloudFront delivers our content through a worldwide network of data centers called edge locations.
 When a user requests content that we're serving with CloudFront, the user is routed to the edge location that provides the lowest latency.